 Do you want to protect your right to file a personal injury lawsuit?
 Contact an experienced personal injury lawyer immediately after you are injured.
 Getting an early jump on your lawsuit can help to keep a legal technicality from standing between you and the financial award you deserve.

 A crushing injury can change your life forever.
 You don’t have to struggle with the consequences of your injury alone.
 You can demand compensation from the person who caused your injury.
 Our attorneys can help.
-Contact Lavent Law to schedule a free consultation with our skilled legal team.
+Contact Lavent Law, P.A. to schedule a free consultation with our skilled legal team.
 We’ll review your case, explain your rights, and answer the questions you have.
 You have a limited amount of time to act, so call us to get started on your case today.